Welcome!

 Since joining the ANU, I have started a project on the “Third Indochina War in the Making of Southeast Asia: The Afterlives of War, Genocide, and Diplomacy.”

-I have been awarded an ANU Futures Scheme Grant to develop both these projects.
 Please contact me if you would like more information on either or touch base to express shared interests.

 Research Interests